briefercloud/layerform/README.md

 <br>

+**After HashiCorp's announcement that they're not using a truly open-source license anymore, we are now building on top of [our own fork](https://github.com/ergomake/layerfork).**

+We would love to maintain the new IP under an open foundation to all the extent that's legally possible.
+That way, we can ensure it will continue to serve the community's interests first, and be truly open-source for ever.
+If you're interested in helping, email me at lucas.costa@ergomake.dev.

 <br>

 ## What is Layerform?

-**Layerform is a Terraform wrapper which helps engineers create their own production-like staging environment using plain Terraform files.**
+**Layerform is a Terraform wrapper which helps engineers build reusable infrastructure using plain Terraform files.**

 To enable reuse, Layerform introduces the concept of _layers_.
 Each layer contains some infrastructure, and can be stacked up on top of another layer.